ReplikaAIRUMOD/app/README.md

 *without account, 4PDA will show 404 on attempt to download any file.

 **type "Replika" in search bar to find the mod.
 Since on Appteka **everyone can upload apps**, make sure what the name of uploader is "felixfester".

-However, because of specific reasons, for now latest updates will be only in MEGA.nz folders.

 ## Additional instructions:
 - [Custom music in original versions of Replika](custom-music.md) (Root access required)